-The CHAMPS! program is made possible through underwriting from
+The CHAMPS! project is made possible through underwriting from

 Candace and Frank Norris

 Santa Fe Pro Musica provides free master classes for area music students (younger and older!) and the general public.
-This season the New Orford and the St. Lawrence String Quartets will each present a 90-minute class.
+This season the Brentano and the Calidore String Quartets will each present a 90-minute class.
 These classes will feature selected students and string ensembles performing for master teachers who will impart their advice, suggestions, experiences, and wisdom, working with the students in front of an actively engaged audience.
 This give-and-take between audience, students and masters is always lively and inspiring.

 St. Francis Auditorium, Santa Fe